Visa Services & Immigration Consulting

 If you have already left Indonesia, you will need to apply for a ERP (Exit Re-entry Permit).

-Check out the link to find out more about the EPO Process:
+Check out the link to find out more about the EPO:

-Everything you need to know about the EPO Process!
+Everything you need to know about the EPO (Exit Permit Only)!

-If you overstay your visa you may be subjected to daily fines, blacklisting from the country and even deportation.
+If you overstay your visa, you may be subject to daily fines, blocking from the country and even deportation.
 We cannot stress enough the importance of keeping your visa up to date.

 In 2019 the penalty for overstaying rose from 300,000 to 1,000,000 IDR per day.